IMadeAgus/FirstOffice/README.md

-# 🏢 Rent Office Web App
+# 🏢 Rent Office Web

 *Rent Office* is a fullstack web application for renting office spaces online, with easy search functionality by city, office details, and a login-free booking system.
 Admins can manage data through a dashboard and provide data via REST API.